onkar0127/onkar0127/README.md

 ## About Me

-I'm a software developer based in [Your Location].
+I'm a software developer based in pune.
 I enjoy working on diverse projects that challenge my skills and push me to learn more.
 My email is giteonkar2004@gmail.com.

 ## Skills & Technologies